awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-sharepointconfiguration.md

 # AWS::Kendra::DataSource SharePointConfiguration<a name="aws-properties-kendra-datasource-sharepointconfiguration"></a>

-Provides configuration information for connecting to a Microsoft SharePoint data source\.
+Provides the configuration information to connect to Microsoft SharePoint as your data source\.

 ## Syntax<a name="aws-properties-kendra-datasource-sharepointconfiguration-syntax"></a>